Test Management – Chapter 5 – ISTQB Foundation

 Master test plan

-Main document produced in testing which details each of the other test plans.
+The main document produced in testing details each of the other test plans.

 The standard for Software Test Documentation.

 P – people